 The sum of the classification points of a team's players on the court must be eight (8) or less.
-For each female player on the court a team will be allowed an extra 0.5 points over and above the eight (8) points for the team.
+For each female player classified 0.5 to 1.5 on the court a team will be allowed an extra 0.5 points over and above the eight (8) points for the team.
+For each female player classified 2.0 to 3.5 on the court a team will be allowed an extra 1.0 points over and above the eight (8) points for the team.